-The Graduate Student Professional Development Associates (Associate) program is a recently developed opportunity for graduate students to engage with the GradFUTURES professional development team of the Graduate School to expand our initiatives at the department and divisional-level.
+The Graduate Student Professional Development Associates (Associate) program is an opportunity for graduate students to engage with the GradFUTURES professional development team of the Graduate School to assist with the expansion of professional development initiatives at the department and divisional level.
 There is one Associate per division.
-Each Associate liaises with the departments within their division to assist with communicating and supporting the GradFUTURES professional development initiative.
+Each Associate liaises with the departments within their division to assist with promoting and supporting the GradFUTURES professional development initiative.
 The Associate program is modeled as a hybrid of the existing ADI team’s Diversity Fellows program and the Student Life team’s Community Associates program of the Graduate School.
-The Associates will be selected in the summer and begin their position in August through the end of May with the flexibility to continue through the summer and the following year.
+The Associates will be selected in the summer and begin their fellowship in August through the end of May with the flexibility to continue through the summer and the following year.

 Responsibilities of the Professional Development Associates will include:

 Characteristics of a good candidate:

 Associates will receive a $4,000 stipend which will be distributed over the 9 months of the academic year (August-May).
 The time commitment is an average commitment of 5 hours per week or 20 hours per month.
 The stipend is in addition to any research, teaching and/or fellowship awards they may hold, subject to Graduate School & University policies.

 Note to students on temporary F-1 and J-1 student visas: please be aware of any restrictions on payment for work or services.
 For more information, please visit The Davis International Center. (link is external)